-Section A will begin at the I-85/40 and N.C.
-119 interchange and follow the existing road alignment for about 0.36 miles.
-The route will then turn northward onto a new location, passing to the west of the West End community and over the North Carolina Railroad tracks and U.S. 70 (West Center Street).
-The alternative then turns northwest around Craftique Furniture and ends east of Mebane Rogers Road.
+Section A began at the I-85/40 and N.C.
+119 interchange and followed the existing road alignment for about 0.36 miles.
+The route then turned north onto a new location, passing to the west of the West End community and over the North Carolina Railroad tracks and U.S. 70 (West Center Street).
+It then turned northwest around Craftique Furniture and ended east of Mebane Rogers Road.

-In May 2017, Section A was awarded for construction to Thaille Construction Company for $45.3 million.
+In May 2017, Section A was awarded for construction to Thalle Construction Company for $45.3 million.

-Section B will begin just east of Mebane Rogers Road and continues east before heading northeast and passing through a corner of the historic Cates Farm property as well as through the critical watershed boundary area of the Graham-Mebane Reservoir.
+Section B began just east of Mebane Rogers Road and continued east before heading northeast and passing through a corner of the historic Cates Farm property and through the critical watershed boundary area of the Graham-Mebane Reservoir.
 The road ties back into existing N.C.
 119 near Mrs. White Lane.

-- Building overpasses at Holt Street, the North Carolina Railroad Tracks and U.S. 70
+- Overpasses at Holt Street, the North Carolina Railroad Tracks and U.S. 70

-- Replacing the bridge at the N.C.
-119/I-85/I-40 interchange to include additional travel lanes and widening the interchange ramps with additional lanes
+- Replaced the bridge at the N.C.
+119 and I-85/I-40 interchange to include additional travel lanes and widening the interchange ramps with additional lanes

 - Realigning or extending other area roads to connect with the relocated N.C.
 119